Mikey-03/Token_Healing_Algorithm/README.md

 ```
 ## Usage

-Make sure you an active internet connection!
+Make sure you have an active internet connection.

 To use the token healing script, follow these steps: